-Nomination to ACTEC for Academics or International Attorneys
+Nomination to ACTEC for Trust and Estate Professors or International Attorneys

 The American College of Trust and Estate Counsel recognizes leading Academics of the Trust and Estate profession and leading members of the International Trust and Estate profession who have made a substantial contribution to the academic or international T&E field.
 To become an Academic Fellow or International Fellow of the College, one must be nominated by an active Fellow in good standing and elected by the Board of Regents.